Congress of Berat

-The Congress of Berat, also known as the Albanian Orthodox Congress, was a meeting held on 13 September 1922, in Berat, Albania among Albanian Orthodox faithful.
+The Congress of Berat, also known as the Albanian Orthodox Congress, was a meeting held on 13 September 1922, in Berat, Albania, among Albanian Orthodox faithful.
 The congress decided the autocephaly of the Church of Albania.
 According to the decisions of the Congress, religious services could be held in the Albanian language.

 History

 Preparations for Autocephaly

 During the years after the Independence of Albania, which had been proclaimed in 1912, all the leaders of the Albanian ecclesiastical movement were also prominent politicians.
 Both Visarion Xhuvani and Fan Noli were high ranking clerics, as well as members of the Parliament of Albania.
 During this period the orthodox believers of central Albania had begun addressing Archimandrite Visarion as "His Grace", a title used only for bishops.
-On 28 November 1921, on the 9th anniversary of Albanian independence, Visarion held a liturgy, which was attended by the highest officials of the country, in he announced the decision to establish a self-governing National Orthodox Church of Albania, and to call a national congress to establish the national church.
+On 28 November 1921, on the 9th anniversary of Albanian independence, Visarion held a liturgy, which was attended by the highest officials of the country, he announced the decision to establish a self-governing National Orthodox Church of Albania, and to call a national congress to establish the national church.
 All the orthodox faithful, attending the liturgy, supported the resolution.
 The following day the Albanian government released a declaration endorsing the autocephaly of the Albanian Orthodox Church.
 11 days later, on 9 December 1921 Theophan Noli, then the only Albanian bishop, arrived in Korçë, where he announced that he would continue his path for the consolidation of the Orthodox Church.

 The primary purpose of the congress was to convince the Patriarchate of Constantinople to recognize the autocephaly, and the presence of self-proclaimed bishops might undermine this effort, while there was competition between Xhuvani, representing the faithful of central Albania, and Noli, representing the faithful of Southeastern Albania, as to who would be the future primate of the newly built autocephalous church.
 The Albanian government openly supported Xhuvani, who had under his influence the areas of Durrës, Dibër, and Shkodër, whereas Noli was backed up by Korçë, Bilisht, Leskovik, and Përmet, and also had the support of the Vatra, the Pan-Albanian Federation of America.
 The areas of Tirana, Kavajë, Berat, Fier, Lushnje, Libohovë, and Delvina, had still to take sides before the congress.